ihmeuw/vivarium_public_health/docs/source/concepts/risk/distributions.rst

 :class:`~vivarium_public_health.causal_factor.distributions.DichotomousDistribution`
 models exposure as two mutually exclusive categories.
-When determining a simulant's exposure, the component compares the simulant's :term:`propensity <Propensity>` to the exposure probability: if the propensity falls below the threshold the simulant is assigned to the "exposed" category;
+When determining a simulant's exposure, the component compares the simulant's :term:`propensity <Propensity>` to the exposure probability. if the propensity falls below the threshold the simulant is assigned to the "exposed" category;
 otherwise, "unexposed".